daviaquino87/validator-csv/README.md

 ```

 ## Usage
-To use csv-validator follow the example
+To use validator-csv follow the example

 ```js
 const validator = require('validator-csv');